wandb/docs/docs/guides/app/pages/workspaces.md

 * **Save the Changes:** Click the **Save** button to confirm your changes.
 Saved changes overwrite the previous state of the saved view.
 Unsaved changes are not retained.

 :::info
 A confirmation  dialog appears when you save your updates to a workspace view.
-If you prefer not to see this prompt in the future, simply check the option **Do not show this modal next time** before confirming your save.
+If you prefer not to see this prompt in the future, select the option **Do not show this modal next time** before confirming your save.
 :::

 ### Deleting a saved workspace view